francescolonardo/CRTP-Preparation/learning_objective_07.md

 [SNIP]
 ```

-Here, `Everyone` can run scripts from the `ProgramFiles` directory.
-That means, we can drop scripts in the `ProgramFiles` directory there and execute them.
+Here, `Everyone` can run scripts from the `Program Files` directory.
+That means, we can drop scripts in the `Program Files` directory there and execute them.

-Also, in the Constrained Language Mode, we cannot run scripts using dot sourcing (`. .\Invoke-Mimi.ps1`).
+Also, **in the Constrained Language Mode, we cannot run scripts using dot sourcing (`. .\Invoke-Mimi.ps1`)**.

 So, we must modify `Invoke-Mimi.ps1` to include the function call in the script itself and transfer the modified script (`Invoke-MimiEx-keys-std422.ps1`) to the target server.

-`exit`

 **Create `Invoke-MimiEx-keys-std422.ps1`**